 This post was originally published on August 12, 2019.
-It was updated with new blog post information, photos, and recipe refinements on August 17, 2023.
+It was updated with new blog post information on May 21, 2025.

 Table of contents